Austinuc/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

- 7-puts_half.c | Prints second half of a string followed by a new line 8-print_array.c | Prints n elements of an array separated by comma 9-strcpy.c | Copies string to another string
+ 7-puts_half.c | Prints second half of a string followed by a new line 8-print_array.c | Prints n elements of an array separated by comma 9-strcpy.c | Copies string to another string 100-atoi.c | Prints all the first occurrence of numbers in a string taking preceeding - or + signs into account